What is itPick-by-Light?

 - Mounting rails with integrated BUS system

 The individual displays must be supplied with power and data.
-This is ensured by the Pick by Light controllers connected to the Ethernet and power.
-Each controller is assigned to an IP address and is controlled by the LUCA-Server controlled.
+This is ensured by the Pick-by-Lightcontrollers connected to the Ethernet and power.
+Each controller is assigned to an IP address and is LUCA-Server controlled by it.

 A single controller has several BUS systems and controls (depending on the model) about 100 - 400 displays.
 The intelligent power supply of the controllers is designed in such a way that all displays can light up simultaneously.
 In such a cascaded system with several controllers, even more than 50,000 displays can function simultaneously.

 The reaction times to the individual events are very short and are only a few milliseconds.
 In summary, the entire system is designed to be highly multitasking.
 This is exactly the reason why we can guarantee the fast response times.